loic-lb/Unsupervised-Nuclei-Segmentation-using-Spatial-Organization-Priors/README.md

 * ```test.py``` computes every metrics for all the benchmarked methods.

 ## Installation
-The packages needed to run the code are provided in ```requirements.txt```.
+The packages needed to run the code are provided in ```environment.yml```.
 The environment can be recreated using:

 ```
-conda create --name <env_name> --file requirements.txt
+conda env create -f environment.yml
 ```

 ## Data